AnteDev00/gRPC-Messenger/README.md

 - [Conan](https://conan.io/): Dependency manager for C/C++ projects.
 - [CMake](https://cmake.org/): Cross-platform build system.
 - [Visual Studio](https://visualstudio.microsoft.com/): Development environment with MSVC compiler.
 The project is set up to use the "Visual Studio 17 2022" generator for CMake (`cmake .. -G "Visual Studio 17 2022"`).
-Other CMake generators might also work, but they haven't been tested and may require modifications to the build scripts.
+Other CMake generators might also work, but they haven't been tested and require modifications to the build scripts.

 ## Libraries/Frameworks Used